-A: Please see information about planning, directions, arrival, and other details in the Get Here section.
+A: Please check the latest public health information regarding COVID-19 prior to your travel.
+For more information about planning, directions, arrival, and other details, see the Get Here section.

 Q: Is Blue Spirit accessible for those with disabilities or limited mobility?

-A: Blue Spirit Costa Rica has limited accommodations for people with disabilities; please call Omega Registration at 877.944.2002 for details.
+A: Blue Spirit Costa Rica has limited accommodations for people with disabilities; please contact Blue Spirit at firstname.lastname@example.org or 845.684.2007 for details.
 An elevator allows access throughout the main building, which includes the classrooms and dining room.
 However, Blue Spirit is located on a hill by the beach and as such the outdoor terrain is difficult to maneuver.

 Q: What is the weather like?

 A: January and February are perfect for a Costa Rica getaway.
 The dry season has just begun and the weather is ideal.
 Temperatures usually average 75-95 degrees Fahrenheit with little rain and few bugs.

 Q: Do I need to bring cash, or can I use credit cards or checks?

 A: Please see a list of suggested items to bring and money.

 Q: What if I need emergency assistance, first aid, or medical attention while at Blue Spirit?